 Why, during and after the run of Mad Men, did Jon Hamm not become a major movie star?
 Is it because he looks too much like Superman to be believably cast as anyone else – and Henry Cavill currently has dibs on the role?
 Given that the new film he produced and stars in might conceivably have left our area by the time I finish typing this, it's probably a moot point.
 But Hamm is so fiendishly hysterical in Confess, Fletch – a horribly titled continuation to the two investigative-reporter comedies, based on the Gregory Mcdonald novels, that Chevy Chase headlined in the 1980s – that I feel the need to raise the issue regardless.
 The film's central mystery is middling and unnecessarily complex; the compositions and lighting are bland; a few running gags never score past the level of “Oh, a running gag – noted.”
 But as the bumbling, alias-obsessed, frequently barefoot reporter I.M.
 Fletcher, Hamm is a total riot, and because writer/director Greg Mottola is working with the skill he brought to his superior comedies Superbad and Adventureland, the film largely is, too.
 For just over an hour-and-a-half, I giggled like hell.
 If the laughs at my screening sounded unusually hollow, it was only because there was no one around to laugh with me.

-From its woebegone title to its near-invisible release strategy to the decision to resurrect a slapstick-buffoon character that most viewers wisely chose to abandon nearly 40 years ago, nothing about Confess, Fletch suggested anything but a heaping pile of instantly disposable garbage.
+From its woebegone title to its near-invisible release strategy to the decision to resurrect a slapstick-buffoon character that most viewers wisely chose to abandon more than 30 years ago, nothing about Confess, Fletch suggested anything but a heaping pile of instantly disposable garbage.
 The “instantly disposable” part, I'm disheartened to say, is probably correct.
 Yet there's practically no end to the treats that Mottola's movie delivers, starting with its riotously inspired lead.
 By now, it's hardly a newsflash that Hamm is a brilliant comedian, and, considering his GQ-model looks, still a somewhat unexpected one.
 Yet while he was joyously goofy on 30 Rock and Unbreakable Kimmy Schmidt (plus, of course, in Bridesmaids), the actor has never before been granted a feature-length distillation of his comic gifts.
 This one proves worth the wait.
 Whether being actively funny, as when huckstering a pair of street artists to detail Fletch's van, or reactively funny, as he is in Fletch's quiet nervous breakdown when Annie Mumolo's Boston beatnik almost burns her house down, Hamm is a marvel.
 Thank the gods, he never attempts a Chevy Chase.
 (There are no outlandish wardrobe selections, fake teeth, or exaggerated accents in this Fletch's arsenal.)
 Instead, Hamm gives us a smart, clever professional occasionally reduced to slapstick silliness, and everything he does is, somehow, concurrently sincere, snarky, and steadfastly nuts.
 I'm not sure how Hamm pulled off the trick of making the licking of an ice-cream cone hypnotically comedic, but dammit, the guy found a way.

 Yet thanks to the ingenuity of Mottola (who co-wrote the script with Zev Borow) and the madly accomplished supporting cast, this reboot is positively teeming with pleasures.
 Kyle MacLachlan, now silver-haired yet as devastatingly handsome as ever, is suave silliness incarnate as an art-financier germaphobe with a fondness for EDM.
 (Asked if COVID caused his phobia, MacLachlan's friendly weirdo replies, “Nope.
 Touch screens.
 Haven't had a cold in 20 years.”)
 Lorenza Izzo is a hoot in the traditionally thankless role of Flecth's current girlfriend, with Marcia Gay Harden a saucy riot as the young woman's Italian stepmonster, who comes on to Fletch like he's the one promoting the flirtation and teasingly pronounces his name as “Flesh.”
 The oftentimes overripe Lucy Punch is a scaled just right as an unaware victim of Fletch's disguise fetish (Hamm does his best work as the vaguely swishy “style editor” interviewing her); Roy Wood Jr. and Ayden Mayeri are a deliciously mismatched team as cops who suspect Fletch of murder; John Behlmann, as the owner of Fletch's Boston sublet, is one of few actors in recent times to garner an enormous laugh through an unanticipated F bomb.